kronicnz/ESP32-Relay-X4-V1.1/README.md

 - **Home Assistant Integration**
   - Syncs time from HA
   - Reads weather and humidity from HA entities
-  - Fully controllable from HA dashboard
+  - Fully controllable from the HA dashboard

 ---